rakibulhasanimran/Linux/Command/README.md

 ```bash
 mkdir -m 755 new_directory
 ```
 - `-p`, `--parents`: Create parent directories as needed.
-If a parent directory in the given path does not exist, it will be created.
+If a parent directory in the given path does not exist, it will be created. *For Example:*
 ```bash
 mkdir -p parent_directory/new_directory
 ```